Pipeline YAML Reference#

 : the pipeline YAML file is not correctstuck

-: the pipeline was stuck for some internal reason and then abortedinternal
+: the pipeline jammed for internal reasons and then abortedinternal

 : the pipeline was terminated for internal reasonsuser